 I hold a degree in Mathematics and a degree in Physics from the Complutense University of Madrid.
-I have been always very interested in the connections between topology and geometry: my final dissertation for the degree in Mathematics was about singularities in complex hypersurfaces and was supervised by María Pe Pereira.
+I have been always very interested in topology and geometry: my final dissertation for the degree in Mathematics (supervised by María Pe Pereira) was about singularities in complex hypersurfaces.
 In particular, I studied a construction due to Milnor that describes a locally trivial fibration surrounding such singularities.
-You can consult the complete text for that work here (in Spanish).
+The full text in Spanish can be found here.

-I am in the process of completing a PhD programme (2021 - 2025) at the London School of Geometry and Number Theory.
+From 2021 to 2025 I completed a PhD programme at the London School of Geometry and Number Theory, a Centre for Doctoral Training joinning University College Londong, King's College London and Imperial College London.
 At the LSGNT we have a largely taught first year, during which we have to fulfil two mini-projects of research.

 My first mini-project was a joint work with Nick Manrique in Understanding the proof of Lawson's Conjecture, under the supervision of Marco Guaraco and Costante Bellettini.
 Lawson's Conjecture was a very renowned conjecture in the field of minimal surfaces, due to H. Blaine Lawson.
 It states that the only surface with genus 1 minimally embedded in the three-dimensional sphere is the so-called Clifford torus.
 This fact was conjectured by Lawson in 1970, but it was not until 2012 that it was proved by Simon Brendle.
 In this work, we reviewed this proof and the theory of minimum principles of two-point functions, which plays a crucial role in it.